Fz3r0/Fz3r0_-_802.11_Wi-Fi_-_Knowledge-Base/CWAP/Study_Fz3r0/Master-Sheet-of-Death-CWAP.md

 ## Load Balanding and Band Balancing

-- Load Balancing: In Load Balancing an access point to request client stations to transition to a specific access point or to indicate to a client device a set of preferred access points.
+- `Load Balancing`: **Moves already associated STA from AP-A to AP-B**.
+In Load Balancing an access point to request client stations to transition to a specific access point or to indicate to a client device a set of preferred access points.
 Load balancing is the process of moving associated stations to other access points in order to lessen the possibility of overloading an access point. <br><br>

-- Band Balancing:
+- `Band Balancing`: **Ignore probe request on 2.4 GHz & wait for probe request on 5 ghz from new STA associations**.
+Band steering is a proprietary technology that is used to encourage dual band client STA’s to associate to the less crowded 5 GHz band instead of the 2.4 GHz band.
+One method that may be used is for the access point to ignore Probe Request frames that were sent from the client STA with the thought it will use 5 GHz.
+If the STA does not get an association to the 5 GHz it will end up connecting to the 2.4 GHz band during a later scan of the 2.4 GHz band.